skip to main content

 Soluble Corn Fiber

-Cargill's agricultural stevia program has been benchmarked at Silver level by SAI Platform Farm Sustainability Assessment (FSA) 3.0, becoming the first stevia producer in the industry to evaluate our entire grower network and achieve this distinction.
+Cargill's agricultural stevia program became the first in the industry to be benchmarked at Silver level by SAI Platform Farm Sustainability Assessment (FSA) 3.0.
+Learn about our journey.

-* International Food Information Council (IFIC) 2018 Food & Health Survey
+* International Food Information Council (IFIC) Food & Health Survey, 2023.

 Some Cargill products are only approved for use in certain geographies, end uses, and/or at certain usage levels.
 It is the customer's responsibility to determine, for a particular geography, that (i) the Cargill product, its use and usage levels, (ii) the customer's product and its use, and (iii) any claims made about the customer's product, all comply with applicable laws and regulations.